github/licensed-ci/README.md

 - If the licenses branch already exists, it is rebased onto the target branch before caching metadata.
 - If an open pull request for the branch already exists, no further action is taken.

+### Push for changes from bots, Branch for changes from users (`push_for_bots`)

+This is a hybrid workflow, choosing either the `branch` or `push` workflow depending on the context that triggered `licensed-ci`.
+The intended result is that dependency changes made by bots will run the `push` workflow, while dependency changes initiated by humans will run the `branch` workflow.
+Choosing the `push` workflow for changes made by bots requires less human interaction overall in reviewing and merging multiple pull requests.

+The workflow that is run is chosen based on a few different checks:

+1. If the `branch` workflow has already created a `*-licenses` branch, continue to use the `branch` workflow
+1. If the action payload's [sender](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#webhook-payload-object-common-properties) field is for a user account, use the `branch` workflow
+1. If the above checks don't pass, use the `push` workflow

 ## Configuration

 - `github_token` - Required.
 The access token used to push changes to the branch on GitHub.